 Mushroom and cancer

-According to the National Cancer Institute, the antioxidant content in mushrooms may help prevent lung, prostate, breast, and other types of cancer.
-The research found that certain varieties of mushrooms have shown to have potential in protecting against cancer by protecting our cells against DNA damage but also inhibiting tumor formation.
+According to the National Cancer Institute, their antioxidant content may help in preventing lung, prostate, breast, and other types of cancer.
+The research found that certain varieties have shown to have potential in protecting against cancer by protecting our cells against DNA damage but also inhibiting tumor formation.
 There is also some evidence that they may be beneficial in the treatment and management of neurodegenerative diseases such as Alzheimer’s.

 Mushrooms can make you younger (antiaging effect)